Abhineshh/LRUCachingSite/README.md

 ## Running the React-app

+1) Install the required dependencies for the project by running `npm init`

-run `npm start` command in the root directory to start the React app
+2) run `npm start` command in the root directory to start the React app

 ## Running the Go-Server

+1) Install the required dependencies for the project by running `go mod tidy`

-run `go run main.go` command in the root directory to start the Go-Server
+2)run `go run main.go` command in the root directory to start the Go-Server

   ### or

   run `go run .` command in the root directory.